Skip to content

 These align with your Dynamics and Throughline choices and update as the space of valid Storyforms tightens.

-• Reset: Clears all unlocked choices and recalculates from your remaining locks.
+• Reset – Clear all unlocked choices and recalculate from your remaining locks.

-• Copy: Copies a clean, labeled list of your Storyform selections.
-Paste it anywhere—including AI tools like Narrova, or your notes.
+• Copy – Copy a clean, labeled list of your Storyform selections for pasting into Narrova, Subtxt, or personal notes.

 When a field is closed, the button shows your current pick.
-When you open it, the dropdown displays:
+When you open it, the dropdown displays a live count of possible choices for that aspect and a fast search—just start typing to filter by term or definition.

 Share and export your Storyform